14 Girl Scouts Who’ve Made History

 Bonus.
 Want to learn more about the Girl Scouts?
 Check out this article!

-Main photo credit: U.S. Institute of Peace / FlickrTags: girl scouts, mindful heroes, mindful living, Tammy Duckworth, Womens History Month
+Main photo credit: U.S. Institute of Peace / FlickrTags: girl scouts, mindful heroes, mindfulness, Tammy Duckworth, Womens History Month